iloire/math-race/README.md

 #Math-Race.

-Simple knockout.js/websockets/node.js real-time game
+Simple knockout.js / websockets / node.js real-time game

+This is a **very simple real-time game** created with node.js, knockout.js and socket.io.

+##Goal

-This is a simple game created with websockets and nodejs.
-Just try to be faster than the other players in solving simple mathematical equations.
+Try to be faster than the other players in **solving simple mathematical equations**.

-Every play has a limited time (defaults to one minute), so hurry up and beat the others.
+Every game has a limited time (defaults to one minute), so hurry up and beat the others.

 Game score history is saved across games.

-No database require (this is just a demo)
+No database required (this is just a demo)

 Enjoy!